 If you did a good job opening the loop in Email #1, the reader will be anxiously waiting for the next email to come.
 This is where the “story selling” process begins.

 You should explain to them how you hit that wall and then you found the answer.
 But keep the answer just for yourself now.
-Give it to them in the email #3.
-That will make them anxiously waiting for the email to come.
+Give it to them in email #3.
+That will make them anxiously wait for the email to come.

 The third email shows the epiphany: Now you get to reveal the big epiphany, the answer to all of your problems, that will solve their problems as well.

 They want to know what you have discovered, and in this email is the showtime.
 And of course, the epiphany will have a lot to do with the product or service you are selling.

 The fourth email shows the hidden benefits: If they haven’t purchased your product, then they haven’t seen email how it’s valuable to them yet.

 Here you need to point out other hidden benefits that they’ll receive when they purchase this product from me.